Noise Estimation for Generative Diffusion Models: Method

 The network is trained with a similar procedure as Alg.~\ref{alg:DDPM_train}.
 The sampling of the noise level is done using the distribution described in Eq.~\ref{eq:noise_distribution}.
 Given the input $y_n$, the network $P_\theta$ estimates the noise level ($\bar\alpha$).

 Empirically, we found that that the performance of the network in low noise situations is critical to the performance of our method.
 Indeed, the last steps of the generation process are responsible for the quality of the final sample.
 At those stages, the amount of noise is very small, and $\bar\alpha$ approaches $1$.
-We, therefore, design our regression loss on $ \bar \alpha$ :
+(See experiments Fig. \ref{fig:p_theta_and_l1}(b)) We, therefore, design our regression loss on $ \bar \alpha$ :

 This loss penalizes with higher cost the errors when close to 1 resulting in better network performances in this region.